coderaiser/estree-to-babel/README.md

 - `ImportDeclaration` has `assertions`;
 - etc...

-Also [typescript-estree](https://github.com/typescript-eslint/typescript-eslint/tree/main/packages/typescript-estree) has differenceswith `@babel/parser`:
+Also [typescript-estree](https://github.com/typescript-eslint/typescript-eslint/tree/main/packages/typescript-estree) has differences with `@babel/parser`:

 - `TSClassImplements` used instead of `TSExpressionWithTypeArguments`
 - etc...